tiangolo/uwsgi-nginx-flask-docker/README.md

 Remember that you should use this only for debugging and development, for deployment you shouldn't mount volumes and you should let Supervisord start and let it start uWSGI and Nginx (which is what happens by default).

-For these last steps to work (live debugging and development), your Python code should have that section with:
+For these last steps to work (live debugging and development), your Python Flask code should have that section with:

  ```
  if __name__ == "__main__":